Grigor Dimitrov

 Prior to his professional career, Dimitrov enjoyed a successful junior career, in which he reached the world No. 1 ranking and won consecutive major boys' singles titles at the 2008 Wimbledon Championships and the 2008 US Open.
 In October 2013 at the Stockholm Open, Dimitrov became the first Bulgarian man to win an ATP Tour singles title.
-As of the 2023 Australian Open, he is the male player with the longest active streak of consecutive Grand Slam appearances, at 48.
+By reaching the 2024 French Open quarterfinals, Dimitrov became the second player born in the 1990s (after Daniil Medvedev), to complete the career set of both Grand Slam and Masters 1000 quarterfinals.
+As of 2025 Wimbledon, he was the male player with the longest active streak and all-time fifth-longest of consecutive Grand Slam appearances, at 58 which ended when he withdrew from the US Open.

-Dimitrov is the first (and only) Bulgarian male tennis player to reach a final in doubles (in 2011), and to reach the fourth round or better at a major in singles.
-Dimitrov is the first Bulgarian to qualify for the ATP Finals, which he won in 2017.
-Dimitrov has also won more prize money than any other Bulgarian tennis player, being the only male Bulgarian player to reach US$1m and on 18 October 2021 became the 25th male tennis player ever to win $20m.
-He won the Bulgarian Sportsperson of the Year award in 2014 and 2017, the first and second time a tennis player has won the award since its creation in 1958, and the Balkan Athlete of the Year award in 2017.
+Dimitrov was named Bulgarian Sportsperson of the Year in 2014 and 2017, marking the first and second occasions a tennis player received the honor since the award's inception in 1958.
+In 2017, he was also awarded the Balkan Athlete of the Year.
+In December 2024, he was selected the winner of the Stefan Edberg Sportsmanship Award.

 Early life

-Dimitrov was born in Haskovo, Bulgaria to Dimitar, a tennis coach, and mother Maria, a sports teacher and former volleyball player, in 1991.
+Grigor Dimitrov was born in Haskovo to father Dimitar Dimitrov, a tennis coach, and mother Maria Dimitrova, a sports teacher and former volleyball player, in 1991.
 He first held a tennis racket, given to him by his mother, at the age of three, and when he was five he began to play daily.
-In his early years his father served as his coach, but after the young Bulgarian proved his talent in the tournaments for juniors, he made it clear that he would have to develop in other conditions.
+In his early years his father served as his coach, but after he proved his talent in the tournaments for juniors, he made it clear that he would have to develop in other conditions.
 At the age of 16, Dimitrov turned professional.

 In 2007, Dimitrov joined the academy "Sanchez-Casal", where he was further trained under the leadership of Emilio Sánchez and Pato Álvarez.
-Since March 2009 Dimitrov trained in Paris, France, where he joined Patrick Mouratoglou's Tennis Academy and spent the next four seasons there and he appointed Patrick Moratoglou as coach for 2012.
+Since March 2009 Dimitrov trained in Paris, France, where he joined Patrick Mouratoglou's tennis academy and spent the next four seasons there and he appointed Patrick Mouratoglou as coach for 2012.